Robin van Persie: UEFA Euro 2012

 On 2 September 2011, Van Persie scored four goals in a record-breaking 11–0 victory in UEFA Euro 2012 qualifying Group E over San Marino.
 He entered the Dutch national team's top 10 all-time topscorer ranking with a tally of 25 goals, dislodging Marco van Basten in the process.
 Van Persie had not scored four goals in a single match for a long while.
 Van Persie contributed six goals in total during qualifying.

 On 13 June 2012, Van Persie scored the Dutch goal in a 2–1 loss to Germany in the European Championship group stage.
 Having missed two earlier chances, he picked up the ball near the halfway line, turned and ran at the German defence, before firing into the bottom corner from the edge of the penalty area.
-The Netherlands lost all four group games at the tournament.
+The Netherlands lost all three group games at the tournament.

 2014 FIFA World Cup

 Van Persie ended the 2014 FIFA World Cup qualification campaign as top scorer in the UEFA section with 11 goals.
 In June 2013, he was appointed captain of the Dutch national team by manager Louis van Gaal.
 On 11 October 2013, he became the Netherlands' top goalscorer of all time in an 8–1 defeat of Hungary, the Dutch's penultimate Group D match, where he scored a hat-trick.
 This put him on 41 goals in 80 internationals, surpassing the record previously held by Patrick Kluivert.

 In the team's opening match of the 2014 FIFA World Cup, Van Persie captained the Netherlands to a 5–1 win over champions Spain in Salvador.
 He scored twice in the match, one of which was a flying header which was later nominated for FIFA Puskás Award for the most beautiful goal of the year.
 He was also named man of the match by FIFA.
 On 18 June, he scored his third goal of the tournament in a 3–2 defeat of Australia, a result that qualified the Netherlands to the knockout stage with one group match remaining.

 In the quarter-final, Van Persie scored the Netherlands' first kick in a 4–3 penalty shootout defeat of Costa Rica.
 He scored his fourth goal of the tournament from a penalty kick in a 3–0 win against Brazil in the third-place play-off.
 Van Persie was the only player since 1966 in World Cup history to score with his left foot, right foot, and head, as well as scoring from a free kick and a penalty kick.